This article was updated on 15 May 2019 with additional information.

 16 Years Old

-When you turn 16, you can work in Singapore as an adult without any special restrictions.
+When you turn 16, you can start working as an adult, without any special restrictions, in Singapore.

 18 Years Old

-You can open a Central Depository (CDP) account once you turn 18.
-This enables you to start investing in stocks and bonds on the Singapore Exchange (SGX), Singapore Savings Bonds (SSBs) and other relevant financial instruments.
+You can open a Central Depository (CDP) account and brokerage account once you turn 18.
+This enables you to start investing in securities, including stocks and bonds, on the Singapore Exchange (SGX), as well as in the Singapore Savings Bonds (SSBs) and other relevant financial instruments.

 21 Years Old

 You become an adult at 21.
 This means you start being able to vote in elections to decide how Singapore should be governed.

 This also means you can get married, without requiring parental approval, and apply for your first BTO home.

 It is also the age when you can receive cash from the GST Voucher scheme.